edgio-docs/edgio-docs/guides/applications/v7/security/client_side_protection.md

     ![Client-Side Protection - Report - Time period](/images/v7/security/client-side-protection-report-time-period.png)

 -   View additional information about the request by clicking on the `Details` link.

+## Best Practices for Multiple Properties {/*best-practices-for-multiple-properties*/}

+Setting up Client-Side Protection for multiple properties introduces complexity due to existing Content-Security Policies (CSPs).
+Simplify this configuration through the following procedure:

+1. Track each origin server that defines a CSP.
+Note the CSP that it sets.
+2. Set up a strict audit Client-Side Protection policy and apply it to one of your properties.

+    -   The default settings for a new Client-Side Protection policy creates a strict audit configuration.
+    -   Apply your Client-Side Protection policy to one of your properties by restricting its Security Application configuration to the set of hostnames associated with that property.
+    -   The purpose of this strict policy is to identify the assets being loaded by your site.

+3. Define a production policy within the above Client-Side Protection policy.

+    -   This production policy should allow all of the resources associated with the property identified in step 2 to be loaded.
+If an origin server associated with this property sets a CSP, then your initial configuration should use that CSP.
+    -   Make sure that the **Status** option remains disabled.
+This allows us to collect logs without enforcing your CSP.
+    -   Enable the **Overwrite Origin** option.

+4. After 24 hours have passed, review logs and adjust your production policy as needed.
+5. Once you have optimized your production policy, you should enable the **Status** option.
+6. Identify all properties that should use this CSP.
+Update the Security Application configuration to include the hostnames associated with those properties.
+7. For all remaining properties, develop and apply separate policies by performing steps 2 - 6.